-5. Email marketing is easily tracked
+5. It’s easily tracked

 One complaint many marketers and business owners have with various marketing strategies is the inability to track and measure success.
-With email marketing, however, you don’t have that problem.
+With targeted email marketing, however, you don’t have that problem.

 Open rate: The number of people who opened your email out of the number of people who received it.
 A good open rate for a marketing email is around 20%, but it varies by industry.

-Clickthrough rate (CTR): The percentage of people who clicked on the call-to-action in your email.
+Click-through rate (CTR): The percentage of people who clicked on the call-to-action in your email.
 CTR varies by industry so it’s difficult to provide a percentage goal.
 Generally, the higher the CTR, the better your email is performing.

 Leads: People who contact you to become your customer or to get more information.

 Unsubscribes: The number of people opting out of receiving your emails.